MUST Ministries has been serving Cobb and surrounding counties for years. When COVID-19 hit, MUST was there to meet basic needs and more.

 What originally began as a community outreach of Powder Springs United Methodist Church, Methodists United in Service and Training (now known as MUST) has become a significant provider of food, shelter, workforce development, medical clinic services, and clothing to the Cobb and Cherokee county communities.
 Over the years, churches throughout the area have become involved in this outreach, and the name was changed to Ministries United in Service and Training.
 Eventually, MUST incorporated as simply “MUST Ministries.”

 “MUST addresses the basic needs of individuals, families and children by providing food, shelter, workforce development, medical clinic services, and clothing,” says Chuck Rogers, director of retail operations for the organization.
 “MUST has facilities in the Cobb and Cherokee counties and Neighborhood Pantries consisting of 39 food pantries embedded in Cobb, Marietta, and Cherokee schools, serving a large number of at-risk children.
 We have been supplying grocery boxes since March 2016, and this program has served 24,724 people.”

-A significant initiative of MUST is its Marketplace second-hand clothing store.
-Located at 1407 Cobb Parkway North in Marietta, the 4,600-square-foot store offers men’s, women’s and children’s clothing, furniture, jewelry, home goods, small appliances, toys, books, sporting goods, and seasonal items.
+A significant initiative of MUST is its MUST Marketplace second-hand clothing store.
+Formerly located on Cobb Parkway, the new location in Sandy Plains Village offers men’s, women’s and children’s clothing, furniture, jewelry, home goods, small appliances, toys, books, sporting goods, and seasonal items.
 Some items are new from other stores that had overstock.